ETS-Android1/Marvelpedia/README.md

     more details about them will open.
 - Search for any Marvel Hero.
 - Edit/Change their profile page.
+- And last but not least, the app will function in offline mode too, if the users do not currently have a network connection!

 #### *And some more cool features to come!!..*

+The project is written 100% in Java and follows the MVVM architecture.
+It uses:
+- ViewModels
+- LiveData
+- Navigation component
+- Room
+- Volley
+- GSON
+- and Glide.